This feature is available in Odigos Enterprise tier only. Please contact the

 Odigos team to inquire about access to the Enterprise version.

-Odigos Tower consists of three main components:- Central UI – A user interface for managing all connected clusters, sources, destinations, and sampling configurations.
+Odigos Central consists of three main components:- Central UI – A user interface for managing all connected clusters, sources, destinations, and sampling configurations.

 - Central Backend – The brain of the centralized system; stores configuration and communicates with remote clusters via a proxy.